 American Indian vs Native American: Which Should You Use?

-There is much debate and strong feelings within our nation that are connected to how to identify various groups.
+There is a lot of debate and strong feelings within our nation connected to how to identify various groups.
 At Studies Weekly, we diligently work to create and nurture inclusive content using acceptable terms.

 History of the Term American Indian